mikewest/mgc/mikewest.org/2009/2009-05-01-mildly-improving-google-analytics-js-embed.markdown

     - googleanalytics
     - google
     - javascript
+Teaser:     "Google Analytics' embed JavaScript isn't at all pretty.
+A few changes can make it a bit cleaner to implement."
 ---
 Celebrity that I am, I use Google Analytics to figure out exactly how many times I've visited my own website in a given day.
 The interface is